solidDoWant/soliddowant.github.io/_posts/2022-02-22-modding-in-c_sharp-1.md

 * Pursue legal action against mod makers
 * Change your code base with the intent to make it harder for mod makers to maintain their projects

-Piracy and mods designed and distributed to remove licensing requirements are clear exceptions to this. .
+Piracy and mods designed and distributed to remove licensing requirements are clear exceptions to this.

 ## What's next?
-The next post in this series will outline mod loaders - what they are and how they work.
+The next post in this series will background research - things we need to know before diving into the code.